-The biggest slice of the overall budget is Human Support Services.
+The biggest slice of the overall budget is Human Support Services, with gross funds of \$4.4 billion in fiscal year 2016.
 This cluster of agencies includes many charged with caring for our most vulnerable residents.

-The largest agency within the Human Support Services cluster is the Department of Health Care Finance, which administers the city's Medicaid program, a federal-state program that acts as a health insurer for many of our city's poorest residents.
-It is also in charge of the DC Health Care Alliance, a city-run health care provider for uninsured residents who don't qualify for Medicaid.
-With the passage of the federal Affordable Care Act, many who receive DC Alliance services were moved to Medicaid due to expansion of that program.
-More than 250,000 DC residents receive health care services through the department's funding.
-The FY 2015 budget for DHCF was nearly \$3 billion, making it the largest portion of the District's Human Support Services cluster.
-Most of its funding comes from the federal government, which covers 70 percent of the city's basic Medicaid expenses, plus higher shares of certain Medicaid components resulting from the Affordable Care Act.
-(The federal government pays 50 percent to 80 percent of each state's Medicaid expenses.)

-The Department of Human Servicesdelivers many services and programs critical to the city's safety net, including Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps), and homeless services.
+- The largest agency within the Human Support Services cluster is the Department of Health Care Finance (DHCF), which administers the city's Medicaid program, a federal-state program that acts as a health insurer for many of our city's poorest residents.
+It is also in charge of the DC Health Care Alliance, a cityrun health care provider for uninsured residents who don't qualify for Medicaid.
+Nearly 260,000 residents receive health care services through DHCF.
+The FY 2016 budget for the agency was \$2.8 billion, making it the largest portion of the District's Human Support Services cluster.
+Most of its funding comes from the federal government, which covers 70 percent of the city's basic Medicaid expenses, plus higher shares of certain Medicaid components resulting from the Affordable Care Act. - The Department of Human Services delivers many services and programs critical to the city's safety net, including Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps), and homeless services.
 It is a front-line agency that gives direct assistance to the District's most economically disadvantaged and vulnerable residents.
-The budget for the agency was \$398 million for FY 2015.
+The budget for the agency was \$467 million for FY 2016.

-Agency Name FY 2015 Gross Budget (in Thousands)

-Department of Health Care Finance \$2,764,826

-Department of Human Services 397,845

-Child and Family Services Agency 230,672

-Department of Health 266,124

-Department of Behavioral Health 271,469

-Department of Youth Rehabilitation Services 96,002

-Department of Disability Services 156,255

-Department of Parks and Recreation 42,223

-Office on Aging 42,125

-Employees' Compensation Fund 21,330

-Unemployment Compensation Fund 5,065

-Children and Youth Investment Collaboration 7,000

-Office on Latino Affairs 3,065

-Office of Human Rights 3,720

-Office on Asian and Pacific Islander Affairs 1,151

-Deputy Mayor for Health and Human Services 1,261

-Office of Veterans' Affairs 323

-Not-for-Profit Hospital Corporation Subsidy 7,000

-DC Health Benefit Exchange Subsidy 0

-Total \$4,317,455

-The Child and Family Services Agency investigates reports of child abuse and neglect and provides services to protect at-risk children.
+- The Child and Family Services Agency investigates reports of child abuse and neglect and provides services to protect at-risk children.
 Services include foster care, adoption, and programs for at-risk youth.
-The agency's budget in FY 2015 was \$231 million.

-The Department of Health concentrates on three priority areas: HIV/AIDS prevention and awareness, health and wellness, and public health systems.
-A majority of the agency's \$266 million budget in FY 2015 came from federal sources.

-The Department of Behavioral Health works with contractors in a variety of settings to provide services for DC residents in need of mental health care, and it operates St. Elizabeth's Hospital, a psychiatric facility.
-The agency's budget in FY 2015 was \$271 million.

-The Department of Disability Services coordinates care and housing to city residents with physical or mental disabilities.
-The FY 2015 budget for this agency was \$156 million.

-The Department of Parks and Recreation runs 73 recreation centers and maintains 1000 acres of public park land.
-The FY 2015 budget for this agency was \$42 million.
+The agency's budget in FY 2016 was \$216 million. - The Department of Health concentrates on three priority areas: HIV/AIDS prevention and awareness, health and wellness, and public health systems.
+A majority of the agency's \$206 million budget in FY 2016 came from federal sources. - The Department of Behavioral Health works with contractors in a variety of settings to provide services for DC residents in need of mental health care, and it operates St. Elizabeth's Hospital, a psychiatric facility.
+The agency's budget in FY 2016 was \$256 million. - The Department of Disability Services coordinates care and housing for city residents with physical or mental disabilities.
+The FY 2016 budget for this agency was \$159 million. - The Department of Parks and Recreation runs 73 recreation centers and maintains 1000 acres of public park land.
+The FY 2016 budget for this agency was \$45 million.

-Public Education (\$2.3 billion in gross funding in FY 2015)
+Public Education

 The next biggest chunk of the DC budget goes to Public Education, which includes the DC Public Schools and DC public charter schools, as well as the public library system and the University of the District of Columbia.
+Gross funds for public education totaled \$2.2 billion in fiscal year 2016.

-DC Public Schools provides general classroom instruction, as well as vocational, early childhood, English language learner services, and summer school for about 48,000 students in 2016.
-In FY 2015, DC public schools were allocated \$876 million in gross funds.
+DC Public Schools provides general classroom instruction, as well as vocational, early childhood, English language learner services, and summer school for about 50,200 students in 2018.
+In FY 2016, DC public schools were allocated \$779 million in gross funds.

 The District has a vibrant charter school movement, and a growing portion of public education funding is going to charter schools.
-As of 2016, there are 114 charter schools with 102 campuses that enrolled almost 39,000 students.
-In FY 2015, DC Public Charter Schools received funding of \$661 million to meet both their operating and facility expenses.
+As of 2018, there are 66 non-profits who operate 120 charter schools, which enroll about 44,300 students.
+In FY 2016, DC Public Charter Schools received funding of \$739 million to meet both their operating and facility expenses.